AnirudhaDesai/Pill-Action-Recognition/README.md

 ### Adding a New Predictor
 Make a new class and implement the abstract class `Predictor` from `Code/server/predictor.py` and make your own implementation of the method `Peredictor.predict()`, note that the data that this method accepts as input is a tuple `(sensor_data, touch_input_data)`.
 Touch input data is just a list of tuples `(touch_state, timestamp)`, while sensor data is a list of numpy arrays each of shape `[2-sensor_location,2-sensor_type,3-axis]`.
 Note that the prediction service does not get to know the timestamps corresponding to the sensor-data.
 I cannot remember the reason (if any) for doing this.
 After implementing the predict method, you need to register this new predictor class with the `PredictorFactory`, add the new predictor to the *if-else-ladder* in the `PredictorFactory.create_predictor()` method and change your config file entry `config.model.type` to use this predictor right away.

+## Database
+We use [sqlalchemy](https://docs.sqlalchemy.org/en/latest/) throughout the code, the engine we use is **mysql**.
+All tables being used can be found in the file `Code/server/tables.py`, their objectives are pretty self-explainatory.
+All these tables get created, if they don't already exist in the DB, upon the start of the server.
+Each table is actually a class that is defined in `tables.py`, with columns as data members of the class.

+### Adding a new table
+To add a new table, you need to create a new class in `tables.py` and have it inherit from the class `Base`.
+Each table needs a datamember `__tablename__`, other members are optional.
+You can refer to the [documentation](https://docs.sqlalchemy.org/en/latest/) to find out more about how to configure columns etc. To now add this table to the DB, you must restart the server.
+You should be able to see the DDL commands used to create the new table in the terminal when you start the server.

+### Updating an existing table
+Doing this is kind of risky, I would try to avoid it unless you are fine with purging the data in that table.
+I am not sure of the behaviour or impact on existing data upon doing so.

+## Things to look out for

+Here's some things I think one must be wary of while working with this code -
+  * The chances of things going wrong are highest for the code in `q_service.py`, `predicition_service.py` or the pieces going in untested - *Binary Predictor*, the `/extract_training_data` endpoint, the training pipeline with `model.py`.
+  * What's going on in this method `handle_preflight()` in `server.py` -> [Cross-Origin-Resource-Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Needed to make the dashboard work.
+  * There is no mechanism in place to get the current accuracy of the system.
+To put forward such a system, you need to take a look at `PredictionService.confirm_intake()`.
+This method confirms that an intake was really taken after a prediction is made by the system.
+To calculate accuracy, you need to look at the `/create_intake` requests.
+Essentially, all the requests with `intake_status != 3` give you all the times a pill has been consumed.
+Now, out of all these pill consumptions, the false postives and true positives can be calculated using the method `PredictionService.confirm_intake()`, since each positive prediction initiates a call to this method, thus any intake that is confirmed becomes a True Positive, while any intake that isn't is a False positive.
+The false negatives will be `total_create_intakes_status_not_3 - true_positives`.
+True negatives will be `total_predictions_made_so_far-TP-FP-FN`.
+Now with all four values, TP, FP, FN, TN, you can calculate the accuracy.
+I would suggest keeping live running values of these variables and adding an endpoint to the server which tells you the current accuracy using these values.
+  * The touch data is expected to portray changes in touch state.
+I do some smoothing when using it in the **Touch** based predictor, nothing fancy though.
+  * If the classifier performs worse than 50% accuracy, flip it.
+  * The `PredictionService.confirm_intake()` method assumes that the end-user is religous about replying to their push notifications.
+Also, it is expected that the phone-app, after the user interacts with the notification sends a `/create_intake` request with the `actual_datetime` field that reflects the exact time the notification popped up rather than the time the person responded to the notification.
+You might need to calibrate the value of `config.model.confirmation_timeout` according to the time delay between the server sending out a push notification and the phone receiving it.